Fort Myers and Sanibel Florida

 Vibrant and eclectic dining options on Fort Myers Beach

 Kilometers of biking trails weave through natural environments

-Kayaking in the 'Ding' Darling National Wildlife Refuge
+Kayaking at the J.N.
+'Ding' Darling National Wildlife Refuge

-Yellow-crowned night-heron at 'Ding' Darling National Wildlife Refuge
+Yellow-crowned night-heron at J.N.
+'Ding' Darling National Wildlife Refuge

 - Major Airports: